Legal Education Board

 The Legal Education Board, or known widely by its abbreviation LEB, is an independent government agency responsible for the regulation of the legal education in the Philippines.
 The agency was created on December 23, 1993 through the enactment of Republic Act No. 7662 or the Legal Education Act of 1993.
-Currently, the Board is chaired by Emerson B. Aquende.
+Currently, the Board is chaired by Jason R. Barlis.

 History

 Prior to the creation of the Board, the legal education in the Philippines was largely left unsupervised.
 However, on December 23, 1993, Republic Act No. 7662, or the Legal Education Reform Act of 1993 through the authorship of Senator Edgardo Angara, was created into law.
-Despite of the creation of the Board, it only became operational after 16 years.
+Despite the creation of the Board, it only became operational after 16 years.
 In 2009, through the efforts of Senator Angara, the Board was given its first operational budget of 10 million pesos.
 In the same year, former Court of Appeals Hilarion Aquino was appointed as its first Chairman.
 His term was supposedly to end on 2014, but had to occupy his post for two years in a holdover capacity.
 In 2016, Aquino was replaced by Emerson Aquende, former Law Dean of University of Santo Tomas–Legazpi (formerly known as Aquinas University of Legazpi).

 On December 29, 2016, the Legal Education Board issued a memorandum order mandating all aspiring law school students to take the Philippine Law School Admission Test (PhilSAT).
 The first examination took place in April 2017 across seven key cities in the Philippines.